|

 2.

 How can you prepare hydrogen gas?
-A method for preparing a sample of hydrogen gas Method for preparing and collecting a gas less dense (lighter) than air by reacting a liquid and a solid.
+Apparatus and method for preparing a sample of hydrogen gas Procedure for preparing and collecting a gas less dense (lighter) than air by reacting a liquid and a solid.
 The less dense gas rises into, and displaces, the more dense air downwards.
 This method of gas preparation is called upward delivery.

 |